VozDeOuro/FiveM-Backdoor-find/README.md

-# FiveM Malware Detection and Prevention Tool
+#  🛡️FiveM Malware Detection and Prevention Tool

-## Overview
+## 🔍Overview
 This repository contains a set of Python scripts designed to detect and mitigate potential malware threats, specifically in JavaScript and Lua scripts in the FiveM servers.
 The tool analyzes files for obfuscated code, suspicious patterns, and known malware signatures, helping administrators secure their environments.

-## Features
+## ✨Features
-- **Regex-Based Malware Detection**: Detects obfuscated strings, suspicious function calls, and known malware signatures in JavaScript and Lua files.
+- 🕵️**Regex-Based Malware Detection**: Detects obfuscated strings, suspicious function calls, and known malware signatures in JavaScript and Lua files.
-- **Whitelist Handling**: Maintains a whitelist of safe files to reduce false positives.
+- ✅**Whitelist Handling**: Maintains a whitelist of safe files to reduce false positives.
-- **Automated Hash Checking**: Computes and verifies SHA-256 hashes of files to track modifications.
+- 🔐**Automated Hash Checking**: Computes and verifies SHA-256 hashes of files to track modifications.
-- **JavaScript Library Integrity Verification**: Checks JavaScript files for tampering and allows replacement with official versions.
+- 🛠️**JavaScript Library Integrity Verification**: Checks JavaScript files for tampering and allows replacement with official versions.
-- **Interactive User Prompts**: Asks for user confirmation before modifying or flagging files.
+- ⚡**Interactive User Prompts**: Asks for user confirmation before modifying or flagging files.
-- **Cross-Platform Compatibility**: Runs on Windows and Linux.
+- 🏆**Cross-Platform Compatibility**: Runs on Windows and Linux.

-## Scripts
+## 📜Scripts
 ### 1. `malwarefind.py`
-This is the main script for scanning directories and detecting malware.
+🔍 This is the main script for scanning directories and detecting malware.
-#### Functionality:
+#### 🔧Functionality:
 - Loads a whitelist from a CSV file.
 - Scans directories recursively, analyzing file content for suspicious patterns.
 - Highlights potential threats and prompts the user for action.